ibm-cloud-docs/satellite/link-endpoints.md

 Before you begin, ensure that you have the following items.

 Source client
 :    A {{site.data.keyword.satelliteshort}} cluster or a host that you attached to your location.
 For more information about how to create a {{site.data.keyword.satelliteshort}} cluster, see [Creating {{site.data.keyword.satelliteshort}} clusters](/docs/openshift?topic=openshift-satellite-clusters).
 To use a host, [attach a host to your location](/docs/satellite?topic=satellite-hosts#attach-hosts) but do not assign the host to the {{site.data.keyword.satelliteshort}} control plane or a {{site.data.keyword.satelliteshort}} cluster.
 Assigning the host starts a bootstrapping process that removes SSH access to your host.

 Destination resource
 :    A service, server, or app that runs outside of the location but that is accessible from within {{site.data.keyword.cloud_notm}}.
 For example, you can use the private service endpoint for an {{site.data.keyword.cloud_notm}} service, because that private service endpoint is routable from within the {{site.data.keyword.cloud_notm}} network.
 If you want to connect to a service that runs outside of {{site.data.keyword.cloud_notm}}, this service must be accessible from within the {{site.data.keyword.cloud_notm}} network.

 Permissions
-:     The **Administrator** {{site.data.keyword.cloud_notm}} IAM platform role for the **Link** resource in {{site.data.keyword.satellitelong_notm}}.
-For more information, see [Checking user permissions](/docs/openshift?topic=openshift-users#checking-perms).
+:    The **Administrator** {{site.data.keyword.cloud_notm}} IAM platform role for the **Link** resource in {{site.data.keyword.satellitelong_notm}}.For more information, see [Checking user permissions](/docs/openshift?topic=openshift-users#checking-perms).

 ### Creating cloud endpoints by using the console
 {: #link-cloud-ui}